www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * [ ] Create a semi-automatic reset test for the developer bootstrap.
     * [ ] Temporary move or delete /home/mavo-stream/.local/state/net.splitcells.* in order to test the DevDistroCell.
     * [x] Setup SSH cache.
+* [ ] Move gel.ext into gel.core, in order to simplify the projects.
 * [ ] Test and thereby enforce validity of all links via SystemCellTest.
 * [ ] Use https://github.com/CodeIntelligenceTesting/jazzer to test website server.
     * [ ] Use fuzzy miner on tables, allocations and lookups, as nesting these can have and had subtle errors.